Security Screening

 1) Full-body (or surround imaging) portal scanners need to scrutinise closely all surfaces of the human body with millimetre scale precision.
 At airport departure lounge entrances, the market requirement is to detect threats such as (sheet) explosives and contraband within about one second, in a walk-through system, with a high probability of detection and low false alarm rate.
 At entrances to transport networks, shopping centres, arenas, schools, corporate headquarters, office complexes, churches and public servant buildings the requirements will be to detect a diversity of metal and non-metallic weapons and threats.

-2) Stand-off screening scanners provide an initial first layer of screening of individuals for larger threats (knives, guns, bombs, improvised explosive devices), at ranges out to tens of metres.
+2) Stand-off screening scanners provide an initial first layer of screening of individuals for larger threats (knives, guns, pure explosive materials, bombs, improvised explosive devices), at ranges out to tens of metres.
 Typical scenarios are approaches to checkpoints and entrances, and in public places where people congregate.

 Cooperative and non-cooperative are two further categories of screening.
 The former is overt, where the subject is aware of being screened and may have to divest items in pockets, remove shoes or remain stationary for a few moments while being scanned.
 The latter is covert, where the subject is unaware of the screening process, respecting the legalities of the particular deployment scenarios.